-Orlando D. Ashford has served as the President of Holland America Line, a division of Carnival Corporation, since December 2014.
+President of Holland America Line Orlando D. Ashford has served as the President of Holland America Line, a division of Carnival Corporation, since December 2014.
 Previously, Mr. Ashford was the President of the Talent business segment at Mercer, a global consulting leader and subsidiary of Marsh & McLennan Companies ("Marsh").
 From 2008 to 2012, Mr. Ashford was the Senior Vice President, Chief Human Resources and Communications Officer for Marsh.
 Prior to joining Marsh in 2008, Mr. Ashford served as Group Director of Human Resources for Eurasia and Africa for the Coca-Cola Company and as Vice President of Global Human Resources Strategy and Organizational Development for Motorola, Inc. He has also held leadership positions with Mercer Delta Consulting, Ameritech and Andersen Consulting.
 Mr. Ashford serves on the board of directors for the Executive Leadership Council as Chairman and the Seattle chapter of the Positive Coaching Alliance.
-He also serves on advisory boards for Purdue University School of Technology and the NFL Players Association.
+He also serves on the advisory board for Purdue University School of Technology.